tvox15/wordpress-mysql-rest-api/README.md

 Edit entry: If you enter the correct password, you can edit the entry Add page: If you enter the correct password, you can add an entry

-Implementation:
+# Implementation:
 Create 4 wordpress pages with these exact names: add-entry, custom-search, search-results and edit-entries

 The main file is called CustomSearch.php.
-It is uploaded into the classes folder in the wordpress backend and then rendered by adding the following lines wherever you like:
+It is uploaded into the classes folder in the wordpress backend and then rendered by adding the following lines wherever desired:

 ```
 require('wp-content/themes/YOURTHEME/classes/CustomSearch.php');